spectrocloud/librarium/docs/docs-content/devx/devx.md

 :::

+## Get Started

-To get started with App Mode, give the tutorial [Deploy an Application using Palette Dev Engine](apps/deploy-app.md) a try so that you can learn how to use App Mode with Palette Dev Engine.
+To get started with App Mode, give the tutorial [Deploy an Application using Palette Dev Engine](../tutorials/cluster-deployment/pde/deploy-app.md) a try so that you can learn how to use App Mode with Palette Dev Engine.

 ## Supported Platforms